chirag-talpada/Guessing-Game/README.md

 Number Guessing game using vanilla Javascript

 ## How do I play? 🤔
-It is a number guessing game, so initially, you get 20 as an initial score which will be followed by the below rules.
+It is a number guessing game, so initially, you get 20 as an initial score which will be followed by the below statements.

 ## Rules 📝
 - In the beginning, your score will be 20.